AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note

 - ✅ — fully supported
-- ⚠️ — supported but may be unreliable or some limitations may occur, check a modifier description for more details
+- ⚠️ — supported, but reliability may vary or limitations may occur; check the modifier description for more details
-- ❌ — no support
+- ❌ — not supported
 - 🚫 — removed and no longer supported
-- ? — FIXME: need to check
+- ? — FIXME: needs to be checked

 :::